 With a background in logic and philosophy of science I am particurarly interested in scientific reasoning with a focus on causal inference and foundations of probability.
-I am a member of the ERC project group "Philosophy of Pharmacology: Safety, Statistical Standards and Evidence Amalgamation".
-In 2016 I am teaching topics from the philosophy of causality and formal epistemology (at LMU Munich) as well as causal reasoning in Bayesian networks (at the Forum for Artificial Intelligence Research, University of Stellenbosch, South Africa).
-In the past years I have organized several workshops and conferences in various places (Munich, New York, Pécs etc.); find more details in my academic CV (see below).
-An additional focus of my work is in science communication.
+Between 2007 and 2017 I was teaching topics from logic, philosophy of science, and formal epistemology at LMU Munich and other universities (as, e.g., causal reasoning in Bayesian networks at the Forum for Artificial Intelligence Research, University of Stellenbosch, South Africa).
+I was a member of the ERC project group "Philosophy of Pharmacology: Safety, Statistical Standards and Evidence Amalgamation" from 2015 through 2017.
+During my time at the MCMP I organized several workshops and conferences in various places (Munich, New York, Pécs etc.); find more details in my academic CV (see below).
+An additional focus of my work was in science communication.
 Some of my projects in that field are documented on the MCMP media page.